-- It is a normal practice not to lash or unlash any closer than at least 3 containers widths away from other co-worker.
+- It is a normal practice not to lash or unlash any closer than at least 3 containers widths away from another co-worker.

-- Always work in pair when handling rods and turnbuckles.
+- Always work in pairs when handling rods and turnbuckles.

 - Always walk the bars up, slide them down and control the rods at all time.